Kapingamarangi language: Materials

-Kapingamarangi has access to many different materials.
-One of the materials that the Kapingamarangi language has access to is an online talking dictionary.
-It is a dictionary where one can enter a word in English and it will automatically translate it to Kapingamarangi.
-Many words in this dictionary also have a vocal response on how to pronounce the word, which is why it is called a talking dictionary.
-This is a resource because it not only provides visual correlations between the English and Kapinga translation for a word, but it also has vocal responses so that scholars of Kapingamarangi can hear a word and how to correctly pronounce it.
-A Kapingamarangi lexicon has also been published by Michael D. Lieber and Kalio H. Dikepa.
+The Kapingamarangi language has access to an online English-to-Kapingamarangi talking dictionary.

+A Kapingamarangi lexicon has been published by Michael D. Lieber and Kalio H. Dikepa.

-Kapingamarangi also has access to a variety of books, including dictionaries, books that contain linguistic information, and even books about the atoll of Kapingamarangi.
+Dictionaries, linguistics books, and books about the atoll are available for Kapingamarangi.
 Many native speakers were involved in the translation project that resulted in the Kapingamarangi Bible.
-These are resources because they are full of information and are highly reliable.
 Websites like Facebook and YouTube also contain information on Kapingamarangi.
 The Facebook page is a Micronesia Language Revitalization Workshop page and it contains information about a workshop that was held all throughout Micronesia, including Kapingamarangi.
-There is a YouTube video of an interview with a speaker who is bilingual in both English and Kapinga and he explains the importance of speaking Kapingamarangi and language revitalization (Heinrich, 2013).
+There is a YouTube video of an interview with a speaker who is bilingual in both English and Kapinga and he explains the importance of speaking Kapingamarangi and language revitalization.
 There are also selections of poetry in Kapingamarangi.